This page is about Nuxeo Drive 2. For versions 1.x see the page Nuxeo Drive 1.x Dev Documentation.

 - The Dependabot will automatically check for updates and opend a PR if needed.

-- SECURITY: before upgrading a package, ensure its source code and its updated dependencies are safe to distribute.
+- :warning: SECURITY: before upgrading a package, ensure its source code and its updated dependencies are safe to distribute.

 Handle the basic commandline arguments, create the Manager, and depending on the argument create a ConsoleApplication or Application.